 Label—Type a name for the sheet.
 This name appears in the widget as a tab or in a list of sheets.

 Configure fields—Select the fields to include in the sheet.
 (The first 50 fields are automatically selected; use the Clear selection button if needed.)
 Drag selected fields to reorder them.
-Attachment fields are supported.
+Click the Visible button to turn a column's visibility on or off when the widget first loads.
+(Users can change visibility at runtime with the Show/hide columns tool.)
 If the data source supports editing, check the Allow editing box so users who have access to the data can edit attributes by double-clicking in the table cells.
 You can choose which fields are editable.
 Lock icons appear in column headers for fields that can't be edited.

 Tools—Provide tools for users to interact with the sheets in the table.